guptasukant1/By-The-Walls/README.md

 ### Find a way to host files rather than storing in repo itself.
-MongoDB uploads can be considered, but find ORM solution for this
+MongoDB uploads can be considered, but find ORM/ORD solution for this